• Skip to primary navigation

 • Once the cooking cycle is complete, let the pressure release naturally.
 Open the lid and use a potato masher to mash the vegetables until they're well combined and slightly chunky.
 Adjust the consistency by adding more water if needed.

 • Turn on the "Sauté" mode again and let the pav bhaji simmer for a few more minutes, stirring occasionally.
-Top the Bhaji with coriander leaves and 1 tbsp butter.
+Top the Bhaji with coriander leaves and 1 tablespoon butter.

 • Bhaji is ready to be served.